Lady Maga USA | Delta Airlines May Have Fired A Drag Queen For Supporting Trump | OAP #27

 I served my mission in France and I lived in Ecuador.

-And I went to um the University of Utah, and their program was just it was it was nothing compared to BYU, but my integrity was more important, and uh I'm glad I'm not a news anchor anyway.
+And I went to the University of Utah and their program was just, it was, it was nothing compared to BYU.

-That would have been I would have just been spewing the lies.
+That would have been, I would have just been spewing the lies.

-So, how many people did you convert to Mormonism when you were doing your mission in France?
+So how many people did you convert to Mormonism when you were doing your mission in France?

 But as soon as we would leave that area, they would just leave the church.

-There are a few people that I I did convert, so to speak, and I baptized them, and they're still in the Mormon church, and God bless them.
+But there are Vanessa, Ingrid, there are a few people that I did convert, so to speak, and I baptized them.

 I'm glad they had that community.

-I'm glad that that faith brings them joy and Strength because their lives were terrible before they found the Mormon church.
+I'm glad that that faith brings them joy and strength because their lives were terrible before they found the Mormon church.

 And I'm just happy that they're happy and I don't regret it for one minute.